-New research on the mental wellbeing of rail and maritime employees has identified the best ways for employers to positively impact mental health in their workplace.
+Research on the mental wellbeing of rail and maritime employees has identified the best ways for employers to positively impact mental health in their workplace.

-Two recent surveys – by Rail Safety & Standards Board (RSSB) and the National Union of Rail, Maritime and Transport Workers (RMT) – have revealed the prevalence of symptoms of mental health conditions across the rail and seafaring transport sectors, as well as recommendations for how employers can have the greatest impact on improving mental health.
+Two surveys – by Rail Safety & Standards Board (RSSB) and the National Union of Rail, Maritime and Transport Workers (RMT) – have revealed the prevalence of symptoms of mental health conditions across the rail and seafaring transport sectors, as well as recommendations for how employers can have the greatest impact on improving mental health.

 Nearly 4,000 rail employees (half being frontline workers) responded to RSSB’s survey – which ran in 2020.
 The RMT surveyed its seafaring membership in mid-2021.